Sq00ky/LeetLinked/README.md

 - [ ] Implement DeHashed API
 - [ ] Completely re-write tool so it's not based on someone elses

-Modified by Ronnie Bartwitz / Ronnie Bartwitz
+Modified by Ronnie Bartwitz / Ronald Bartwitz